 Six tips for avoiding dry socket are:

-- Avoid Straws or anything that creates a suction movement of air and check muscles.
+- Avoid straws or anything that creates a suction movement of air and cheek muscles.

 - Avoid smoking tobacco as fast inhalation can dislodge your blood clot and the chemicals may prevent healing or cause an infection.

 - Eat soft foods only like applesauce, yogurt, and mashed potatoes for the first one or two days.

 - Inquire about any medicines you’re taking to ensure they don’t interact with the healing process.

 - Use proper oral hygiene to keep your mouth clean and consider an antibacterial mouthwash.

 - Follow your doctor’s instructions on proper oral care to improve recovery time.